-Chef Rob Ruiz (formerly of Harney Sushi) has a new passion project called The Land & Water Company, opening in late March.
-The forward-thinking Carlsbad eatery will be set in the Twin Inns building, a Victorian mansion built in 1886 and once the home of the town’s co-founder.
-Dubbed a "French izakaya" (a Japanese pub), Ruiz will present a hyper-local focused menu with produce sourced from local farms and meat, including grass-fed beef, from ranches within a 50-mile radius of the restaurant.
+Chef Rob Ruiz (formerly of Harney Sushi) has a new passion project called The Land & Water Company.
+The forward-thinking Carlsbad eatery is set in the Twin Inns building, a Victorian mansion built in 1886 and once the home of the town’s co-founder.
+Dubbed a "French izakaya" (a Japanese pub), Ruiz presents a hyper-local focused menu with produce sourced from local farms and meat, including grass-fed beef, from ranches within a 50-mile radius of the restaurant.
 Think California cuisine with French, Hawaiian and Japanese influences.
-Ruiz, a master with sushi who was trained in Hawaii, is also a dedicated to sustainability and takes an eco-minded approach to selecting his fish and preparing his delicous food.
+Ruiz, a master with sushi who was trained in Hawaii, is also dedicated to sustainability and takes an eco-minded approach to selecting his fish and preparing his delicous food.
 Lunch & Dinner nightly.
 The Land & Water Company, 2978 Carlsbad Boulevard, #110, Carlsbad, CA 92008, 760-729-5263.

 Top Chef All-Stars winner Richard Blais brings his culinary smarts to San Diego with Juniper & Ivy.
 Set in a 100-year-od renovated warehouse on the edge of Little Italy, Juniper & Ivy is Blais’ latest project which he calls a “left coast cookery.”
 This greatly anticipated modernist restaurant with its giant exposition kitchen serves up California seasonal cuisine with curated products and radical techniques.
 Blais, who trained at The French Laundry, Daniel, Chez Panisse and elBulli, works closely with chef de cuisine Jon Sloan, formerly the executive chef/partner at Roy’s San Diego Waterfront.
 Juniper & Ivy, 2228 Kettner Blvd., San Diego, CA 92101, 619-269-9036.